Sustainable and responsible investing

 End of 2018, SPF and other pension funds signed the Covenant on International Socially Responsible Investment by Pension Funds.
 The signatories of this Covenant have opted for an approach that takes the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights as the basis for identifying, prioritizing, and addressing Environmental, Social, and Governance (ESG) risks.

 SPF’s Board further developed the fund’s sustainability policy in 2022.
 For instance, we started measuring the carbon footprint of part of our investment portfolio (in the asset categories shares, investment grade credits, and US high yield).
+In 2023, the fund chose a second focus theme, 'Circularity’, and further tightened its exclusions policy.
 In the context of European sustainability legislation (SFDR), we also decided to report on a set of twenty different sustainability indicators from the second quarter of 2024.

 Pillars as a Basis